common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/abb.md

 <!-- @ OPTIONAL @ -->
 <!-- Describe the variants (MCV variants) of your language -->

-The language representatives who contributed to this dataset have described Bankon and Barombi (also known as Lombi, Balombi, or Barumbi) as two dialects of the same language.
+The language representatives who contributed to this dataset described Bankon and Barombi (also known as Lombi, Balombi, or Barumbi) as two closely related varieties.
+However, each is recognized as a distinct language in scientific and administrative nomenclatures.
+For example, the Administrative Atlas of Cameroon's Languages (Breton and Bikia Fohtung, 1991) recognizes them as such.
+These representatives added that there are two varieties of Bankon: South Bankon and North Bankon.
+According to the representatives, however, there are only minor lexical and phonetic differences between these two varieties.
+Speakers of each variety designate the other variety as Mwi Nwan, wich translates as "the other bank of thhe river".
+Additionnaly, speakers of South Bakon refer to North Bankon as *Bankon Ba Ibom*, or "Upper Bankon".
+Conversely, the speakers of North Bankon refer to South Bankon as Bankon Ba Nlon*, which translates as *Lower Bankon*.
+Other less common designations of North Bankon and South Bankon are *Banaka* and *Bayeme*, respectively.

-According to the language representatives, the dialect most represented in the collection of sentence prompts is Barombi.
+Both the Southern and Northern dialects of Bankon are represented in the collection of sentence prompts, with a slight bias towards Southern Bankon.

 ## Demographic information
 <!-- You can get a lot of the information in this section from https://analyzer.cv-toolbox.web.tr/browse -->